About Vinnie

 The following contains heavy content.

-Vinnie is a white queer Autistic, ADHD, Gifted, PDA, vision impaired & hard of hearing survivor, creator, healer & consultant who creates spaces for processing, healing, artistry, and regeneration.
+Vinnie is a white queer Autistic, ADHD, Gifted, PDA, vision impaired & hard of hearing survivor, coach, creator & consultant who engineers spaces for processing, healing, reflection and regeneration.

 Her first day of classes in a BFA program at NYU was 9/11.

-Immediately following, she was misdiagnosed, drugged, and became swallowed up in the mental health industry for 25 years for having an unrecognized, misunderstood disability and a beautiful life-energy and no one to understand.
+Immediately following, she was misdiagnosed, drugged, and became swallowed up in the mental health industry for 25 years for having an unrecognized, misunderstood disability and a beautiful life-energy no one to understood.

 _______